hajeraali/LegalEagleAI-majorproject/README.md

 password: admin123

-for each client use password : *Cli123
-\nfor each lawyer use password: *Law1234
+for each client use password : *Cli123 for each lawyer use password: *Law1234

 new file created to sync entries from postgresql needed to be run in background on different terminal using command : "python sync_bookings_to_firebase.py"